 Green behaviours reflect safe and healthy sexual development.
 They are:

-i.
-Displayed between children or young people of similar age or developmental ability ii.
-Reflective of natural curiosity, experimentation, consensual activities, and positive choices i.
-Unusual for that particular child or young person ii.
-Of potential concern due to age or developmental differences iii.
-Of potential concern due to activity type, frequency, duration or the context in which they occur.
+- i.
+Displayed between children or young people of similar age or developmental ability - ii.
+Reflective of natural curiosity, experimentation, consensual activities, and positive choices

 Amber behaviours have the potential to be outside safe and healthy development.
 They may be: